 Need some ideas for unique souvenirs from Poland?
 Vodka is usually the first item thing springs to mind, but there are so many unique things you can pick up on your travels.
-Best of all, Poland is cheap (I couldn’t even spend the cash I’d drawn out at the ATM before I left), so you should have some money leftover for shopping.
+I found there was a really good mix of souvenirs, from traditional items like pottery and amber to food and smaller things you’d actually use.
+Best of all, Poland very affordable (I couldn’t even spend the cash I’d drawn out at the ATM before I left), so you should have some money leftover for shopping.

 To help me with this list, I enlisted my Polish friend (who lives in New York) to help brainstorm some of the best things to bring back from Poland.
 Here’s what we came up with: